-7. IGP Courses That Can Be Counted as Career Development Courses
+7. IGP Career Development Courses and IGP Courses That Can Be Counted as Career Development Courses

-In order to fulfill the completion requirements for the master's degree program, students must attain at least 2 credits in Career Development Courses, and should satisfy all of the Graduate Attributes (GA) specified in Table MA-1 of the "Career Development Courses" (Liberal Arts and Basic Science Courses) in the Guide to Graduate Education and International Graduate Program.
+In order to fulfill the completion requirements for the master's degree program, students must attain at least 2 credits in Career Development Courses, and should satisfy all of the Graduate Attributes (GA) specified in Table MA-1 of the "Career Development Courses" listed as one of the "Liberal Arts and Basic Science Courses" in the Guide to Graduate Education and International Graduate Program, as well as shown below.
 Students will be evaluated in regards to GA achievements at the time of their degree completion.
-As to the courses with more than one GA, the number of GA stipulated for the courses is considered to be acquired regardless of the credits received for the courses.
+As to the courses with two GAs, both GAs stipulated for the courses are considered to be acquired if students receive the corresponding credits for those courses.

-Major Courses that enable students to acquire GA and that are recognized as equivalent to Career Development Courses are listed in Table M3 below.
-In addition, credits for Career Development Courses offered by other graduate majors can also be counted.
+Career Development Courses and Major Courses that enable students to acquire GA and that are recognized as equivalent to Career Development Courses, offered by the Graduate Major, are listed in Table M3 below.
+Students can also acquire GA and credits by taking the Career Development Courses offered by Innovator and Inventor Development Platform (IIDP) listed as one of the "Liberal Arts and Basic Science Courses" in the Guide to Graduate Education and International Graduate Program.

-However, it must be noted that credits attained from these courses can be counted towards the completion requirements of master's degree program, either for the Major Courses or for the Career Development Courses (i.e., not for both).
-Nevertheless, even in the cases from those mentioned above where attained credits pertaining to these courses are not considered as Career Development Courses, their associated GAs are always considered to have been acquired.
+However, it must be noted that credits attained from those courses that can be counted as Career Development Courses can be counted towards the completion requirements of master's degree program, either for the Major Courses or for the Career Development Courses (i.e., not for both).
+Nevertheless, even in the cases from those mentioned above where attained credits pertaining to these courses are not considered as Career Development Courses, their associated GAs may be considered by the Graduate Major to have been acquired.